Bibliophage305/bandeoke-charts/song-list.md

 Highway To Hell - AC／DC\
 Hold The Line - Toto\
 Hotel California - The Eagles\
+I Can See Clearly Now - Johnny Nash\
 I Shot the Sheriff - Bob Marley\
 Is This The Way To Amarillo - Tony Christie\
 Jolene - Dolly Parton\